MatteoH2O1999/setup-python/README.md

 TLDR: If you use the major version specification (`3.6` instead of `3.6.5`) without specifying the architecture as shown in [Basic usage](#basic-usage) this action is guaranteed to work (hopefully...😉) on all the `...-latest` labels.

+### Exceptions

+Python versions < 3.5 are too difficult to build from source on Windows.
+For these versions the action tries to use the official installer from [python.org](https://www.python.org/ftp/python).
+If this fails, the action fails with an appropriate error message.
+In this case you should request a version for which [python.org](https://www.python.org/ftp/python) offers a binary installer, and not just the source code.
+On the positive side, every version of Python 2.7 has a binary installer so it shouldn't be a problem.

 ## Known limits

 This action at the moment does not support: